Reimagining Leadership Together Globally

 Who is More Charismatic–Putin or Zelensky?
 Does It Matter?

-This week’s article, written by Maureen Metcalf, analyzes research data provided by John Antonakis, Professor of Organizational Behavior and editor-in-chief of The Leadership Quarterly.
-This article is a companion to the interview John did with Maureen and is part of the International Leadership Association’s interview series.
-This series features speakers from the Annual ILA Conference that occurred in October of 2021 in Geneva, Switzerland.
-The interview titled The Importance of Studying Leadership Scientifically on the Innovating Leadership, Co-creating Our Future podcast aired on Tuesday, March 22nd, 2022.
+Maureen Metcalf wrote this article summarizing research from John Antonakis, Professor of Organizational Behavior and editor-in-chief of The Leadership Quarterly.
+This article is a companion to the podcast The Importance of Studying Leadership Scientifically as part of the International Leadership Association’s interview series from the Annual ILA Conference in Geneva, Switzerland, in October 2021.

 Leadership researchers have debated the impact of charisma on leadership effectiveness.
 What leaders say and how they say it can have a strong motivational effect and help coordinate followers’ actions.
-It impacts their belief about what others will do, thereby helping align people when taking on a costly and challenging set of activities such as we see as we watch the Ukrainians defend their country.
-Leadership is the social glue that helps pull a group together and hold it together as people strain to accomplish a challenging goal.
+It impacts their belief about what others will do, helping align people when taking on a costly and challenging set of activities, such as what we see as we watch the Ukrainians defend their country.
+Leadership is the social glue that helps pull and hold a group together as people strain to accomplish a challenging goal.
 Leaders also serve as role models.
 They signal what actions are appropriate.
 Additionally, leaders’ symbolic actions can serve as rallying cries for others – direct followers and stakeholders.

 To illustrate charisma using, we look at the Russian invasion of Ukraine and evaluate the impact the charisma of these world leaders is likely to have on the war.